Rukhan4/login-page/README.md

 * [Live Example](#live)

 ## Description
 This project entails a login page that validates inputted data by utilizing jQuery and the Javascript Validation API.
-It is further styled with CSS GRID and Flexbox.
+It is further styled with CSS Flexbox.

 ## Technologies
 Project is created with: